kai0722/iac-typst-template/template/main.typ

 = Verification by Numerical Simulation <chap:Simulation>
 We assess the algorithm’s validity using Monte Carlo simulations.
 == Simulation Conditions <sec:Condition>
 Simulation conditions are listed in @tab:simulation-condition.
-FFSAT has different specifications for summer and winter; here we use the winter case.
+FFSAT has different specifications for summer and winter; here, we use the winter case.

 #figure(
   table(